yanivdll/prodissues/source/posts/when-2-weeks-are-faster-than-2-hours.html.markdown

 Now, think about Amazon, where all of this complexity is hidden from the user.
 You want to return an item? no problem - here's the label.
 Print and attach it to you're item.
 Drop the item at the closest UPS store, and a refund will hit your account (minus delivery fee), or a replacement process will initiate as soon as you exist the door.
 The whole process is automated, done using printers, scanners and emails.
 No human intervention, hence no place for error.
 At least that's how you feel.
 And just like a magic, few days later a new package delivery is waiting at your door.

-And so, here's what I learned:
+And so, here are my take aways:

 1. As a customer - trust worth money.
-2. As someone who builds product - keep your users in Wonderland, and don't ever let them see through your challenges, problems and complexities.
+2. As someone who builds products - keep your users in Wonderland, and don't ever let them see through your challenges, problems and complexities.

 [^RMA]: They keep referring to this form as RMA, which I have no clue what it means.
 Using internal lingo with your customers is a horrible idea.
 Don't ever do it!